jonatasdemello/codility-javascript/README.md

 - [Lesson-16 - Greedy algorithms](16-Greedy-Algorithms/Lesson-16-Greedy_algorithms.md)
 - [Lesson-17 - Dynamic programming](17-Dynamic-Programming/Lesson-17-Dynamic_programming.md)

 ## Setup

-First, I need to install the tools.
-If you still don't have it, install:
+First, install the development tools.
+If you still don't have it, please install:

 - Node.JS (any LTS version is good).
 - Visual Studio Code (or any other IDE that you like, even Notepad++ will do).

+I decided to use Node.JS and JavaScript so it can run on Mac, Windows or Linux.
+Also there is less overhead to rebuild the app to test changes.

-I will create a new project and install [Jest](https://jestjs.io/) to run the tests (you can use Mocha or Jasmine if you like).
-Open the console or terminal and type (inside the project folder):
+Next, I create a new project and install [Jest](https://jestjs.io/) to run the tests (you can use Mocha or Jasmine if you like).
+Open the console or terminal, create a new folder for the project and then type (inside the project folder):

 `npm init --yes`

 `npm install --save-dev jest`

-Modify the `package.json` file to run the tests:
+Then modify the `package.json` file to run the tests:

 ```js
 "scripts": {